Emergent Software

 Creating the SSIS Package

 Next, I created an SSIS package with a Data Flow Task to transfer data from dbo.CustomerSource to dbo.CustomerDestination.
-This involves adding an OLE DB Source and an OLE DB Destination in the Data Flow, connecting them, and configuring the connection managers appropriately.
+This involved adding an OLE DB Source and an OLE DB Destination in the Data Flow, connecting them, and configuring the connection managers.

-If you’re reading this you likely already know the basics of creating an SSIS package, so I am going to move on to the good part.
+If you are reading this, you likely already know the basics of creating an SSIS package, so we can move on to the more useful part: tuning and testing the package.

 Identifying Performance Bottlenecks

-My data flow consists of an OLE DB Source and OLE DB Destination.
-I used the Table or view access mode and left everything else at their default values.
+The initial data flow consisted of an OLE DB Source and an OLE DB Destination.
+I used the Table or view access mode and left everything else at the default values.

-The above screenshots probably look familiar to you, but what is often overlooked is the Data Flow Task properties themselves.
-An important distinction is that the data flow task properties apply to the entire data flow while you can have multiple OLE DB Destinations that can be independently configured inside a single data flow.
+The screenshots above probably look familiar.
+What is often overlooked, though, is the Data Flow Task properties themselves.
+An important distinction is that Data Flow Task properties apply to the entire data flow, while multiple OLE DB Destinations inside a single data flow can be configured independently.

 Exploring Data Flow Task Properties

-If you are having trouble finding these values, from the control flow, right-click on your Data Flow Task and select properties.
+If you are having trouble finding these values, go to the Control Flow, right-click your Data Flow Task, and select Properties.

 Let the Tests Begin

-For the first test, I executed the package using all defaults with the following result:
+For the first test, I executed the package using all default settings.
+Here was the result:

 USE SSISTestDestination;